msdkarimi/Tralnslation-using-Transformer/README.md

 - [Linke to paper ](https://arxiv.org/pdf/1706.03762.pdf)

 # Model
-Model itself is composed of an encoder and a decoder.
-Based on the paper, each-one is consists of afew sum modules which mainly are multi-head attention, residual connections plus layer normalisation and feedforward network.
+Model itself is composed of [an encoder](decoder) and [a decoder](encoder).
+Based on the paper, each-one is consists of a few modules which mainly are multi-head attention, residual connections plus layer normalisation and feedforward network.